BillyBunn/warm-ups/warmup-02/README.md

 - Has a separate `routes.js` file for serving custom routes
   - handles a GET on '/' with a simple response of 'hello'
   - handles a POST on '/save' with a JSON response containing the data posted to the server
-- Handles 404's by serving the usera a custom page (.ejs)
+- Handles 404's by serving the user a a custom page (.ejs)
 - Handles Errors by serving the user a custom page (.ejs)
   - log the actual error to the console
 - Deploy to Heroku, via your master branch